newhavenrb/conferences/18_RubyMotion_Rubyizing_iOS_development.md

 ## Myths
 Can I code using RubyMotion without the pain to learn Cocoa Framework?

-PhoneGap like tools ar emuch easier to learn what advantage do I get with RubyMotion?
+PhoneGap like tools are much easier to learn what advantage do I get with RubyMotion?
 PhoneGap
   Pros
     Very easy to get started because its fimiliar